open-gpdb/gpdb/gpdb-doc/markdown/analytics/madlib.html.md

 ### <a id="topic_bql_bgd_3w"></a>Upgrading MADlib Functions

-After you upgrade the MADlib package from one major version to another, run `madpack upgrade` to upgrade the MADlib functions in a database schema.
+After you upgrade the MADlib package from one minor version to another, run `madpack upgrade` to upgrade the MADlib functions in a database schema.

-> **Note** Use `madpack upgrade` only if you upgraded a major MADlib package version, for example from 1.19.0 to 1.21.0.
+> **Note** Use `madpack upgrade` only if you upgraded a minor MADlib package version, for example from 1.19.0 to 1.21.0.
 You do not need to update the functions within a patch version upgrade, for example from 1.16+1 to 1.16+3.

 This example command upgrades the MADlib functions in the schema `madlib` of the Greenplum Database `test`.